 Understanding both the sediment budget and sediment longshore/cross-shore transport can provide important insight into the nature of the sedimentary system, landscape morphology, and the feasibility of particular CGI strategies.
 Analysis of the sediment budget (local or regional) requires adequate spatial and temporal observations of sedimentary processes, such as deposition rate, resuspension rate, and transport rate, as well as surficial sediment properties, such as grain size, sediment type, and soil strength.
 Existing datasets of sediment sampling are sparse and should be improved through high-resolution benthic sampling and computer modeling simulations.
-While sediment surficial sampling and sediment concentration measuring are expensive, computer modeling of sediment transport is more affordable and can be a powerful tool that integrates field measurements with scientific understanding, enabling more accurate interpretation of discrete observational data at a finer scale.
+While sediment surficial sampling and sediment transport is more affordable and can be a powerful tool that integrates field measurements with scientific understanding, enabling more accurate interpretation of discrete observational data at a finer scale.